AndrewRadev/quickmd/README.md

 ARGS:
     <input-file.md>
             Markdown file to render.
-Use "-" to read markdown from STDIN (implies --no-watch)
+Use "-" to read markdown from STDIN (implies --no-watch).
+If not provided, the app will launch a file picker
 ```

 ## Features